 “Ironically, it’s not often we create a website that we hope won’t be around for very long.
 As businesses all across the UK continue to fight the pandemic, we really hope that this crisis will be over as soon as possible and that the need for the COVID-19 Business Community Support Hub website will be short-lived, although we were thrilled to be a part of its creation and we hope that it will provide a real benefit to our fellow local businesses.” – Supersonic Playground Creative Director & Founder, Rich Dean.

-“We are delighted with the speed and professionalism from Rich and his team.
+“We are delighted with the speed and professionalism of Rich and his team.
 This site will play an important part in the Growth Hub’s response to the crisis and we are grateful for their quick delivery.” – Kent Invicta Chamber of Commerce Deputy CEO and Growth Hub Manager, Tudor Price